CDEI-Agro/miscellaneous/README.md

 3. Run the file: `bash -x installation.sh --platform` `x`

-    replace x depending on the platform you are configuring `green` for MOBY green
+    replace x depending on the platform you are configuring:

+    `green` for MOBY green
     `red` for MOBY red
     `default` for your own computer or the computer that connects with these platforms

 4. Check the terminal for any `yes` and `no` prompts while the script executes.